HIGH-RISE EXTERIOR CLEANING SOLUTIONS

-This system is self contained with a rotating brush to agitate windows.
+This system is self-contained with a rotating brush to agitate windows.
 Equipped with a rinse bar with 6 spray nozzles to provide purified rinse water for cleaning.
-This unit runs from a counter weighted support system easily transported to the roof with a motorized winch attached.
-The unit also is upgraded with a speed control dial allowing us to adjust to proper speed of cleaning based on different building designs.
-Not suitable for roofs with parapets taller than 6 foot.
+This unit runs from a counter-weighted support system easily transported to the roof with a motorized winch attached.
+The unit also is upgraded with a speed control dial allowing us to adjust to the proper speed of cleaning based on different building designs.
+Not suitable for roofs with parapets taller than 6 feet.

 Need to rinse off dirt and debris from the exterior of your building?
 We can leave behind a beautiful new looking structure after pressure washing all the dirt and grime away.
 For metal surfaces, we can use purified water so no staining is left behind!